Diatom: Behaviour

 Most centric and araphid pennate diatoms are nonmotile, and their relatively dense cell walls cause them to readily sink.
 Planktonic forms in open water usually rely on turbulent mixing of the upper layers of the oceanic waters by the wind to keep them suspended in sunlit surface waters.
 Many planktonic diatoms have also evolved features that slow their sinking rate, such as spines or the ability to grow in colonial chains.
 These adaptations increase their surface area to volume ratio and drag, allowing them to stay suspended in the water column longer.
 Individual cells may regulate buoyancy via an ionic pump.

 Some pennate diatoms are capable of a type of locomotion called "gliding", which allows them to move across surfaces via adhesive mucilage secreted through a seamlike structure called the raphe.
 In order for a diatom cell to glide, it must have a solid substrate for the mucilage to adhere to.

 Cells are solitary or united into colonies of various kinds, which may be linked by siliceous structures; mucilage pads, stalks or tubes; amorphous masses of mucilage; or by threads of chitin (polysaccharide), which are secreted through strutted processes of the cell.

+Phytochromes

+Even though light is a crucial part of how diatoms create oxygen for the planet, the organism faces some difficulties when it comes to detecting its energy source.
+The intensity of light in water lessens as depth increases.
+Light penetration also greatly differs between coastal and open waters and during the changing seasons.
+Such factors result in a less efficient photosynthetic conversion, similar to the process of plant photosynthesis, as the light becomes dimmer, photsynthesis slows down.
+However, diatoms possess photoreceptors, which are light-activated proteins, that aid them in sensing different light wavelengths, such as red light and far-red light, for detecting light in the ocean.